 Each program type is structured differently in terms of the application process, cost, and experience.
 With some programs, you will have a UNC Charlotte faculty member with you for the entire duration of the program.
 In others, you could be the only UNC Charlotte student (among many other American and international students) on the program!
 Some programs offer many accommodations (e.g. housing is already arranged for you, airport pick up is available, cultural activities and excursions are planned for you).
 Other programs may required you to be a bit more indendent and set up these details on your own.
 It may be important for you to first reflect on what type of program you are looking for.
 Then, using the tabs on the left, research the different program types to determine which may be a best fit for you.

-- Academics - What types of courses are you looking to take?
+- Academics - Which types of courses are you looking to take?
+Courses that count towards your major, or towards your general education requirements?
 Do you want to be taking courses abroad with other UNC Charlotte students?
 Locals?